Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And just between you and me, kids who hike have better eye-hand coordination and balance than "city kids" with limited exposure to the outdoors.

 Hiking kids are a welcome sight on a trail.
+I always grin when I see them.

 It's a fact of the trail that you cannot predict what's going to happen, no matter where you take your children.